wacmkxiaoyi/Shockfinder/README.md

 If you have better multiprocessing engine, you can definde it by using ShockFinder inline command ***-n=MultiprocessEngine@configname***.

-At the same time, we are very encourage that you use our GUI engine (**XenonUI**) to assist your analysis work.
+At the same time, we are very encourage that you use our GUI engine [**XenonUI**](https://www.github.com/wacmkxiaoyi/Xenon-UI) to assist your analysis work.
 You can install it by following command:

 ```shell
 pip3 install XenonUI
 ```

+**XenonUI** supports UNIX and windows systems, but the **tkinter** libraries have to be installed!
+More detail see [https://www.github.com/wacmkxiaoyi/Xenon-UI](https://www.github.com/wacmkxiaoyi/Xenon-UI).

 # Useage